nicolewnchoi/nicolewnchoi.github.io/_posts/2014-07-16-Takoyaki's-Revenge.markdown

 alt: takoyaki-alt
 client: WolverineSoft Summer Jam 2022
 category: Game Development
 description: As a programmer, I programmed and designed an aesthetically pleasing healthbar for the best user experience for users.
-My team won third place for the best game in WolverineSoft's 2022 Summer Game Jam for aesthetically pleasing visuals, engaging gameplay, and memorable music.
+My team won third place for the best game in WolverineSoft's 2022 Summer Game Jam for aesthetically pleasing visuals, engaging gameplay, and memorable music.<p><a href = https://thevoices.itch.io/takoyakis-revenge> Project Link </a></p>
 ---